 The first 100

-One thousand books seems like a lot when starting out, but like a lot of things when you’re raising a child, it’s going faster than I thought.
+One thousand books seem like a lot when starting out, but with many things when you’re raising a child, it’s going faster than I thought.

 Our daughter Holly was born in January 2020, our first child, so of course the gifts rolled in from friends and family and that included a large number of books.
 Books and books and books.